 What causes RSD?

 Currently, we don’t really know why RSD occurs or how it develops.
 However, current research suggests that there could be a genetic link.
-In addition to this, some researchers suggest RSD is related to a different brain structure and chemistry in the ADHD brain.
+In addition to this, some researchers suggest RSD is related to a different brain structure and chemistry in the ADHD/autistic brain.